Title: Virgil Quick Come See, There Goes Rubbery Lee

 Frankness is the child of honesty and courage. – Robert E. Lee

-When we left off last episode in this redirection of his myth, our hero with a thousand faces and one major character flaw, and future Hat-head Hall of Fame inductee, the unflappable (he could not be flapped, though he did experience a flap-lapse at Gettysburg) Robert E. Lee and his magical wonder-horse Traveler had become colorized and were flying, willy Lincoln – I mean willy nilly (if only a tad) off of their pedestal in a room that wracks and rocks like the stage at an Ornette Coleman concert I once attended.
-Yeah, that much.
+When we left off last episode in this redirected myth, our hero with a thousand faces and one major character flaw, the future Hat-head Hall of Fame inductee, the unflappable (he could not be flapped, though he did experience a flap-lapse at Gettysburg), The Old Man himself, The Grey Fox, The Great Typhoon, The King of Spades — Robert E. Lee and his magical wonder-horse, Trigger – I mean Traveler had become colorized and were flying, willy Lincoln – I mean willy nilly (if only a tad) off of their pedestal in a room that wracks and rocks like Stonewall Jackson’s ambulance at Chancellorsville.
+(My favorite is “King of Spades”, dubbed so by his soldiers due to Lee’s practice of making them dig in everywhere they went.
+Of Jackson’s mortal injuries at Chancellorsville, Lee observed that Jackson lost his left arm, but he (Lee) lost his right arm.
+Funny stuff, eh?
+Jackson’s arm started to stink, so it was buried at Chancellorsville, where you can still go to pay your respects, and what remained of Stonewall was buried in Lynchburg, Virginia.
+They stuffed Jackson’s blunder-horse, Sorry – I mean Sorrel, and stuck him in the VMI museum.)

-If Trigger – I mean Traveler — appears agitated, it’s because a horse divided against itself cannot stand it, if I may misquote my old friend Abraham.
+If Trigger appears agitated, it’s because a horse divided against itself cannot stand it, if I may misquote my old friend Abraham.
+Speaking of whom, can you tell me where he’s gone?
+He freed a lot of people, but it seems the good, they die young.